HengLan/Awesome-Visual-Tracking/README.md

 * #### How will this repository be maintained and update?

 We aim to update this repository whenever we know papers accepted/published from the avenues where we collect papers.
-Most likely, we will update it after the decision of a certain conference is released.
+Most likely, we will update it after the decision of a certain conference is released or when we see a paper published in the related journals.

 ## Updates